What is NEC? What causes NEC? How common is NEC?

 My child was recently diagnosed with NEC.
 What should I do?

 We encourage you to learn as much as you can.
 You might consider starting with this resource, 10 Things All NICU Parents Need to Know.
-You can find other resources by visiting: https://necsociety.org/resources-for-families-and-survivors/
+You can find more resources by visiting our page for families and survivors.

 My child recently died from NEC.
 Where can I find support?

 We are so sorry for the devastating loss of your precious child.
-You might consider visiting https://necsociety.org/resources-for-bereaved-families/ as well as stillstandingmag.com and connecting with other families who have lost a child to NEC.
+You might consider visiting our page for Bereaved Families as well as stillstandingmag.com.
 The NEC Society is focused on research, advocacy, education, and raising awareness.
 While the NEC Society hosts an online support community through Inspire necsociety.org/join-the-nec-societys-online-support-community/ it hasn’t been as active as we had hoped.
 You can consider using one of the private/public Facebook groups below which are not in any way affiliated with the NEC Society:

 What are the long-term complications of NEC?